matason/symfony-certification/certification.md

 To read the contents of the file, call the `Symfony\Component\Finder\SplFileInfo::getContents()` method.

 ### Lock component
+See notes for the [lock component](#the-lock-component) under the Components section.
 ### Web Profiler, Web Debug Toolbar and Data collectors
 The Web Profiler configuration is located in `config/packages/dev/web_profiler.yaml`
 ### Internationalization and localization (and Intl component)